 Planning a Pregnancy or Pregnant?

-From 1st July you can arrange an appointment with a midwife directly as soon as you know you are pregnant.
+You can arrange an appointment with a midwife directly as soon as you know you are pregnant.

 Planning a Pregnancy?